Upskilling courses: free and discounted online training

 Find out more about opportunities in the Northern Territory

 Although the state governments of South Australia, Western Australia and the ACT haven’t introduced free or discounted online training opportunities as a result of COVID-19, it may be worthwhile taking a look at what courses are available at TAFEs in your state or territory.
-Many courses have been available online and you may be eligible for a HECS-HELP loan to cover the cost.
+Many courses are available online and you may be eligible for a HECS-HELP loan to cover the cost.

 Help for managing job loss